connorfjennings/alfpy/README.md

 * use `python3 alf.py filename tag` to run
 * `setup` is parallelized and will pickle a large model array
 * use global variable `use_keys` to specify parameters to fit
+* speed up by numba
 * packages required:
-    - numpy, pickle, emcee, dynesty, schwimmbad
+    - numba, numpy, pickle, emcee, dynesty, schwimmbad